DOI-USGS/ISIS3/RFC4:---SPICE-Modularization-Impact-on-Application-Users.md

 ## Anticipated application level changes
   - `spiceinit` - The attach argument will be removed.
 SPICE Data will now always be attached.
-  - Cubes created in ISIS3 with kernels selected but no SPICE attached will need to be re-spiceinit'd in order to query the kernels and attach the SPICE data.
+  - Cubes created in ISIS3 with kernels selected but no SPICE attached will need to be updated in order to query the kernels and attach the SPICE data.
+This functionality will exist in the lower level ALE library and can be exposed by a separate utility or integrated into spiceinit.

 # Drawbacks
 Change is scary.
 [RFC3](https://github.com/USGS-Astrogeology/ISIS3/wiki/RFC-3:-Spice-Modularization) describes the technical hurdles we anticipate with implementation.
 We also see a hurdle in communicating our goals and rationale to our non-developer user community.